How Much Does Cabinet Refinishing Cost in Temecula?

 6. Timeline Constraints

-Standard projects run on a two-week timeline that allows proper dry time between coats.
+The schedule depends on kitchen size and scope, and it always allows proper dry time between coats.
 Rush jobs that need to compress into a shorter window are not something we do — we will not sacrifice the finish quality.
 Projects scheduled during our peak season may have a longer lead time before start date.

 7. Glazing and Distressing Add-ons